DIPlib/diplib/changelogs/diplib_next.md

 - `dip::GaussianMixtureModel()` could produce NaN for amplitude, those components now have a zero amplitude.

 - The "SolidArea" feature didn't take the pixel size into account.
 This also caused the "Roundness" feature to report wrong values.
+The "SurfaceArea" feature didn't properly scale the result by the pixel size.
+  Several composed features (computed from other features) didn't produce correct values for isotropic pixels ("P2A", "Roundness", "PodczeckShapes", etc.)

 - `dip::div_round()` was incorrect, which caused `dip::DirectedPathOpening()` to not use certain directions.

+- `dip::DirectionalStatisticsAccumulator::StandardDeviation()` returned NaN if the mean was identical to zero.